094459/newsletter-oss-projects/README.md

 [ebs-bootstrap](https://aws-oss.beachgeek.co.uk/3mg) is a very handy tool from Lasith Koswatta Gamage that solves a very specific problem.
 Lasith reached out to explain more about the "itch" that needed to be scratched. ebs-bootstrap is a tool that provides a safe and as-code approach for managing block devices on AWS EC2.
 If you need precise and consistent control over your EBS volumes when attaching them to your EC2 Nitro based instances, you need to check out this project.
 The README provides some additional example configurations, and there is a blog post in the works which I will share once it has been published. (#187)

+**ebsight**

+[ebsight](https://aws-oss.beachgeek.co.uk/490) is a Python-based analysis tool developed by Stephen Jones in response to AWS's new EBS snapshot size reporting feature.
+This tool leverages the newly introduced FullSnapshotSizeInBytes field to provide comprehensive insights into EBS volume usage, performance metrics, and cost optimisation opportunities.
+After you have checked the repo out and gone through the README, why not read the supporting blog post, [Unleash the Power of EBSight for Optimal AWS Storage Management](https://aws-oss.beachgeek.co.uk/491) (#207)

+**fsx-to-s3-int**

+[fsx-to-s3-int](https://aws-oss.beachgeek.co.uk/4a9) is a new tool from Steve Jones that helps AWS users analyse their FSx for NetApp ONTAP (FSxN) volume usage patterns to estimate potential cost savings when migrating to Amazon S3 Intelligent-Tiering.
+It collects and analyses metrics such as storage usage, access patterns, and operations to provide insights for data migration planning.
+Steve has put together a blog post that helps you get started, so go check out [Unlocking Cloud Savings: Your Guide to FSx and S3 Intelligent-Tiering with Python Magic!](https://aws-oss.beachgeek.co.uk/4aa) (#208)

 **git-remote-s3**

 [git-remote-s3](https://aws-oss.beachgeek.co.uk/44s) is a neat tool that provides you with the ability to use Amazon S3 as a [Git Large File Storage (LFS)](https://git-lfs.com/) remote provider.
 It provides an implementation of a git remote helper to use S3 as a serverless Git server.
 The README provides good examples of how to set this up and example git commands that allow you to use this setup.
 This is pretty neat, and something I am going to try out for myself in future projects. (#204)

-**ebsight**

-[ebsight](https://aws-oss.beachgeek.co.uk/490) is a Python-based analysis tool developed by Stephen Jones in response to AWS's new EBS snapshot size reporting feature.
-This tool leverages the newly introduced FullSnapshotSizeInBytes field to provide comprehensive insights into EBS volume usage, performance metrics, and cost optimisation opportunities.
-After you have checked the repo out and gone through the README, why not read the supporting blog post, [Unleash the Power of EBSight for Optimal AWS Storage Management](https://aws-oss.beachgeek.co.uk/491) (#207)
+**s3-delta-download**

+[ s3-delta-download](https://aws-oss.beachgeek.co.uk/4af) is a new tool for interacting with your Amazon S3 buckets, that will help anyone who is encountering current limitations of the 's3 sync', specifically that it does not yet support using a non-directory key prefix.
+This means that it will only download those files it does not already have, skipping files that are not already in your local directory.
+The README provide a nice example of how this works, and also covers installation dependencies you need (it requires .NET SDK or later).(#208)

 **s3-diff-uploader**